Sublimation Printing

 Must have a valid email address

-Users under 12 must have a parent/guardian present.
-Both the under-12 user and parent/guardian will need to be certified and sign waivers
+Users under 12 must have a guardian present for the entire time they are using the Makerspace.
+Both the under-12 user and parent/guardian will need to sign waivers at the start of their appointment time

 Must wear closed toe shoes